rahaalizade/database-monitoring-logging-stack/README.md

 Deploy a Kubernetes-based MySQL primary-secondary cluster using Bitnami's Helm chart with:
 - Automated replication setup
-- Performance tuning
+- Performance tuning (Optional)
-- Security configurations
+- Security configurations (Using kubernetes sercret manager)
-- Metrics exposure with the help of mysqld-exporter on mysql pods
+- Metrics exposure with the help of mysqld-exporter on mysql pods (mysqld exporter as a container in the pod)
-- Automated backups with scheduled time
+- Automated backups with scheduled time (Using cronjobs in kubernetes)

 ### 📝 Tasks Checklist